hasnain-easecloud/safoorsafdarcom/content/posts/5-reasons-i-choose-devops-as-a-career/index.md

 ### 4. High Demand for DevOps Professionals

 The demand for DevOps professionals has never been higher.
 According to a [study](https://enterprisersproject.com/article/2017/9/devops-jobs-6-eye-opening-statistics), DevOps engineer ranks #2 on Glassdoor’s 50 Best Jobs in America rankings.
 This is an impressive growth rate considering the relatively short time frame of just 6 years.
-60 percent of hiring managers are looking to fill DevOps engineer positions, according to the 2017 Open Source Jobs Report, study conducted by [The Linux Foundation](https://www.linuxfoundation.org/) and tech jobs site [Dice](https://www.dice.com/).
+60 percent of hiring managers are looking to fill DevOps engineer positions, according to the 2017 Open Source Jobs Report, a study conducted by [The Linux Foundation](https://www.linuxfoundation.org/) and tech jobs site [Dice](https://www.dice.com/).

-#### 5. The Opportunity To Work With Many Technologies.
+#### 5. The Opportunity To Work With Many Technologies

 As a DevOps professional, you will not be limited to just one technology or platform but will be able to work on multiple technologies at once.
 This allows you to develop your skill set while working with different technologies and gaining experience in areas that may not have been exposed before such as cloud computing or data analytics.